-Meredith Brooks Abbott studied under painters Douglass Parshall, Robert Meryman and Clarence Hinkle.
+Meredith Brooks Abbott studied under painters Douglass Parshall, Richard Meryman and Clarence Hinkle.
 Her paintings carry on the Early California Plein Air tradition while also conveying her own take on natural light in the Southern California landscape.
 Abbott prefers to paint outdoors allowing for the untainted qualities of her subject to be captured in quick, expressive brushstrokes.
 She is an advocate of environmental conservation and a founding member of the OAK group.

 Born in California, Meredith Brooks Abbott is a longtime resident of Santa Barbara.
 She decided to pursue a career as an artist at a young age and spent her first year of college at Scripps College in Claremont, CA. When her father fell ill, she returned to Santa Barbara to care after him.